-Salicylic Acid is the most common Beta-Hydroxy Acid (BHA); it is derived from the same acid as Aspirin (acetylsalicylic acid).
+Salicylic Acid is the most common Beta-Hydroxy Acid (BHA); it's derived from the same acid as Aspirin (acetylsalicylic acid).
 Acetylsalicylic acid is derived from the rich bark of the willow tree.
-It too has exfoliating properties comparable with AHA’s, but is much less irritating to the skin and can work at a much lower concentration.
-BHA is used to treat skin that is prone to acne, blocked pores or breakouts as it sloughs away the dead surface skin, preventing the pores from clogging up, which would lead to congested skin.
-As with AHA’s, BHA also makes the skin more susceptible to sun damage after prolonged use, and so the user should increase their sun protection to ensure that no further damage occurs.
+It too has exfoliating properties comparable with AHAs, but is much less irritating to the skin and can work at a much lower concentration.
+BHA is used to treat skin that is prone to acne, blocked pores or breakouts as it sloughs away the dead surface skin, preventing the pores from clogging up which would lead to congested skin.
+As with AHAs, BHAs also make the skin more susceptible to sun damage after prolonged use so the user should increase their sun protection to ensure that no further damage occurs.

 How does Salicylic acid work?

 When applied to the skin, salicylic acid triggers the proper shedding of the superficial dead skin cells.
 This helps to open skin pores and clear them of excessive sebum and debris build-up, which often aids bacterial infections and inflammation in acneic skin types.
 Salicylic acid also cleans inside the pores, ridding them of excess sebum and dead skin cells, resulting in a less congested complexion and the break down of blackheads and whiteheads.